What Are Passing of Accounts? Role of an Estate Trustee

 - A filing fee of $322.00 payable to the Minister of Finance and imposed by the Superior Court of Justice and Court of Appeal

 The accounts must be in proper form and there are several requirements that an estate trustee must meet.
 If this is the first passing of accounts, the estate trustee must provide a statement of the assets at the date of death.
-If this is a later passing of accounts, the estate trustee must provide a statement of the assets on the date the accounts for the period were opened, and a statement of investments, if any.
+If a company is opening accounts, they must provide information about their assets to the people who are doing the work.
 The estate trustee must also present an account of all the money received and all money disbursed, including the trustee’s own compensation and any court order payments.

 Investments come with their own proper form requirements.
 If the estate trustee has made any investments, they must provide an account of: